-THE VISION: PUBLICATION & CONSULTATION
+Recap THE VISION: PUBLICATION AND CONSULTATION

-BFA’s eight-point plan includes:
+BFA’s eight-point plan included:

 - Reconfiguring the Wellsway carriageway to yield more space for walking and cycling